Clinical Trials (cont.)

 - Diagnostic trials aim to identify improvements in tests or methods used to diagnose disease.

-- Screening trials look for ways to detect specific conditions.
+- Screening trials look for ways to detect specific conditions before the patient has any symptoms of the disease.

 - Quality of life trials (also referred to as supportive-care trials) are trials that are designed to improve comfort and the quality of life for people suffering from chronic conditions or diseases.